SOCAP22 Is Back in Person: Join Us at the Impact Movement's Flagship Event

 I am registered, but I am not receiving emails

-f you didn’t get a confirmation email right after registering, please check with us to make sure there is not a typo in your email address.
+If you didn’t get a confirmation email right after registering, please check with us to make sure there is not a typo in your email address.
+The emails come from firstname.lastname@example.org.
+Make sure emails from this address arrive in your inbox.

 If you used to receive our emails in the past, but you don’t anymore, there might be several possible reasons : maybe you used a different email address than you remember, or you may have used an email address that is now obsolete and you need to update it.
 Finally, if you have opted out of our marketing emails, you will not receive updates about SOCAP22.
 Please contact email@example.com so that we can help you figure out what’s going on.

 If you know that you opted out of our marketing emails, you will need to sign up for our newsletter again.
-If you decide to unsubscribe again, make sure to allow for one-on-one emails.
+If you decide to unsubscribe again, make sure to allow for one-on-one emails and SOCAP Events.

 Use unique email addresses to register multiple attendees, even if you use the same first name and last name.
 It will ensure that we have easy access to the records for all your tickets.